Tests for mouth cancer

 If you see a specialist, they will ask you about your medical history and symptoms.
 They will then examine you and may look at the back of your throat using a small mirror that they put into your mouth.
 This is called indirect laryngoscopy.

 You may have blood tests and a chest X-ray to check your general health.
 Then your specialist will arrange for you to have tests in the outpatient department.
-You may have a biopsy, nasoendoscopy, fine needle aspiration, or panendoscopy.
+You may have a biopsy, nasoendoscopy or fine needle aspiration.
+You may need to have a panendoscopy which will be done as an in patient, under general anaesthetic.

 To make a definite diagnosis of any mouth or oropharyngeal cancer your doctor needs to take a sample of tissue from the affected area (a biopsy) and look at it under a microscope for signs of cancer.
 If the area is easy to get at (for example, in your mouth) your doctor will be able to remove a very small amount of tissue and send it to the laboratory.
 There are different ways of taking a biopsy to diagnose mouth and oropharyngeal cancers.
 They include scalpel biopsy and panendoscopy.
-Your doctor may take a sample of cells using fine needle aspiration.
+If you have a lump in your neck, your doctor may take a sample of cells using fine needle aspiration.

 A nasoendoscopy (sometimes spelt nasendoscopy) or laryngoscopy allows your specialist to look at all your upper air passages.
 This includes the back of your throat (the pharynx).